Harshu29-09/Harshu29-09/README.md

 - Bachelor of Technology in Computer Science: Medi-Caps University, 2020 - 2024
 - Current Grade: 8.16 CGPA

+## Volunteering and Community work📣

+- Microsoft Learn Student Ambassador / GDSC Medi-Caps - As an MLSA, I teamed up with ambassadors and hosted a 3-day web dev session for the     Coding Society Community.
+I led a Git and GitHub workshop, promoting open source and mentoring participants.
+Also organized a Hacktoberfest kickoff in the HEKORS Community.

+-NSS(National Service Scheme)
+The National Service Scheme (NSS) is a youth-centric voluntary program in India, fostering civic engagement and community service among students to contribute to social development.

 ## Interests
 - Keeping up with the latest frontend development trends and technologies
 - Exploring new design and UX/UI concepts